PeterC66/m4ops/NotesStandardsPractices.md

 The main stack is

-- the client: OpenLayers, Parcel
+- the client: OpenLayers, Vue.js (and Vuex), Webpack
 - \<-via REST API-\>
 - the server: Express, Node, MongoDB